Who should attend the Atlas Lawyers Seminar?

 When and where will the next seminar be held?

-The upcoming Atlas Lawyer Seminar will be held in Washington, DC–conveniently located for all travel.
+The upcoming Atlas Lawyer Seminar will be held in St. Louis on Sept.
+21-23.
 We are finalizing the dates and are hard at work developing the seminar program.
 Please look for updates in your inbox (be sure to sign up for emails) or our Atlas Lawyers LinkedIn page for updates.
 Additionally, Atlas Lawyers will secure special seminar attendee rates for accommodations.

 How do I register?